Moroccan Lentil Soup (Harira) Recipe. All Variations

 Posted on 8th of April, 2013 by Lévana

-Sephardi Jews like to make this soup during the week of Tish’a B’av, the commemoration of the Temple’s destruction.
-Recently, I was making this soup during the fast day of Tish’a B’av when my son Yakov called me, at around noon, from California where he was spending the summer.
+Sephardi Jews like to make lentil soup during the week of Tish’a B’av, the commemoration of the Temple’s destruction.
+Recently, I was making lentil soup during the fast day of Tish’a B’av when my son Yakov called me, at around noon, from California where he was spending the summer.
 “How is your fast going?”
 I asked him.
 “Pretty good,” he answered.
 “It has just started.
 It’s only nine in the morning!”
 Less than five minutes later, my daughter, who was spending the summer as a counselor at a camp in Israel, called to say hello.
 I asked her how her fast was going.
 “Oh, Mommy,” she said, “I have a terrible headache!
 Thank G-d it’s almost over.
 It’s about seven in the evening.
 Just a couple hours left!”
 I had just spanned a whole day in a flash, thanks to my globetrotting children.

 2 large onions, quartered

 6 ribs celery, peeled

 1∕3 cup olive oil